syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/open-pdf-file/from-google-drive.md

 ---
 layout: post
-title: Google Drive in ##Platform_Name## PDF Viewer Component
+title: AWS S3 in ##Platform_Name## PDF Viewer Component
-description: Learn here all about how to Open PDF files from Google Drive in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to Open PDF files from AWS S3 in ASP.NET MVC PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: PDF Viewer
 publishingplatform: ##Platform_Name##